-Founded in 1971, the Clinical Pastoral Education Program (CPE) is fully accredited by the Association for Clinical Pastoral Education (ACPE).
-Clinical Pastoral Education is interfaith professional education that helps students to learn and improve their ministry and pastoral skills.
+Founded in 1971, the Clinical Pastoral Education Program (CPE) is accredited by the Association for Clinical Pastoral Education (ACPE).
+Clinical Pastoral Education is interfaith professional education that helps students to learn and improve their ministry and spiritual care skills.
 Our program provides multifaith ministry in a manner that is sensitive and respectful to different cultures, religious practices, and belief systems.
 Read more details about our specific CPE Programs.

 55 Ivan Allen Jr. Boulevard